zhe7ch/config/README.md

-# personal config files for freeBSD
+# config files for freeBSD

 Change "quaterly" to "latest" in line 11: